Radio Liechtenstein: History

 In October 2013, the government applied for the restructuring of the national budget ("Package of Measures III").
 The reintroduction of a broadcasting fee was intended to relieve the national budget by 1.5 million francs from 2015, but was rejected again in July 2015 because a broadcasting fee was not socially accepted and the state contribution had proven to be the most economical financing option.
 The government rejected an offer to buy the station from Media Holding AG in November 2013.
 This was justified not only by the low offer price, which the government believed was significantly below the current market value, but also by the loss of the statutory service mandate (" public service ") based on the Swiss model.
 In addition, the special status as a public broadcaster in Switzerland would have been lost.
 A loss of Swiss listeners would have resulted in a loss of income (probably particularly from advertising revenue).
 According to Publica Data, the station reached around 46,200 listeners daily in 2012, of whom 12,900 listeners (second semester) were in Liechtenstein.
 An increase was aimed for by expanding the digital broadcasting area, with which 40 percent of households in the eastern Swiss-Liechtenstein economic area could be reached.

 In the second half of 2020, the station had more listeners in Switzerland for the first time, a result of the new content focusing "more [on] Liechtenstein" since 2019.

 On 2 June 2024, Radio Liechtenstein announced that it was "in the process" of joining the European Broadcasting Union.
 The broadcaster had also stated its aims to participate in the Eurovision Song Contest 2025, which took place in Basel, Switzerland.
 However, this did not materialise and Liechtenstein did not appear on the official list of the participants released by the EBU on 12 December 2024.
-Had their application been approved, they would have been the first broadcaster from Liechtenstein to join the organisation, as its television broadcaster 1 FL TV had retired plans to apply for EBU membership.
+Had their application been approved, they would have been the first broadcaster from Liechtenstein to join the organisation, as its television broadcaster 1FLTV had retired plans to apply for EBU membership.
 It remains unclear whether Radio Liechtenstein would have been ineligible to participate as a radio-only broadcaster, considering all competing countries broadcast the live shows on television, despite some broadcasters also airing the contest on their own radio stations each year.